Our MA History offers global pathways in western and non-western history right up to the present day.

 This course offers an opportunity to build a pathway, tailored to your personal interests, through a range of optional courses and individual research projects; including a unique pathway in public history delivered by staff actively engaged in the media and experts in material culture.

-You will be working with academics at the cutting edge of research in their field, and focusing on creating a research network to support your career.
+You will be joining a department with a vibrant research culture, where 100% of our research is of international standing (Research Excellence Framework 2021, combining 4*, 3* and 2* submissions – History).
+You will be working with research-active academics, and focusing on creating a research network to support your career.
 This includes digital humanities and incorporating social media training for researchers and academics.
 The programme is delivered via flexible modes of attendance which can adapt to suit changing circumstances.

 Thanks to our cooperation with other departments and external organisations as well as with the Museum of English Rural Life and the Institute of Education, you can rely on a wide range of expertise and work in a truly interdisciplinary environment.